-Citi Double Cash is an elite $0 annual fee credit card because it gives one of the highest cash back rates on the market for all purchases: 2% when you pay your bill in full.
-And there’s an intro APR of 0% APR for 18 months intro APR for balance transfers.
+The Citi Double Cash Card is an elite $0 annual fee credit card because it gives one of the highest cash back rates on the market for all purchases: 2% cash back when you pay at least the minimum due on time.
+And there’s a 0% for 18 months intro APR for balance transfers.
 There is a 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer.
 This card’s regular APR is 18.24% - 28.24% (V).
 Good credit is required.

-U.S. Bank Visa Platinum is elite because of its very long 0% APR period.
-You get 0% on purchases and balance transfers for 18 billing cycles.
+The U.S. Bank Platinum is elite because of its very long 0% intro APR period.
+You get a 0% APR on purchases and balance transfers for 18 billing cycles.
 The card’s regular APR is 18.74% - 28.74% (V).
-Transfers must be requested in the first 60 days to get the 0% rate, and there’s a 3% transfer fee.
+Transfers must be requested in the first 60 days to get the 0% rate, and there’s a 3% (min $5) transfer fee.
 You also get free cell phone protection.
-Excellent credit is required.
+Good credit is required.

-Amex EveryDay is elite because of its extra points on groceries.
-You get a 0% APR for 15 months on purchases.
+The Amex EveryDay card is elite because of its 0% intro APR for 15 months on purchases.
 Amex EveryDay’s regular APR is 17.24% - 28.24% (V).
-You can earn 2 points per $1 spent on travel booked through amextravel.com and at supermarkets (up to $6,000 per year), and 1 point per $1 on all other purchases.
-Using your card 20 times in a month gets you 20% more points.
-There’s also a 10,000-point bonus when you spend $1,000 in your first 3 months.
+You can earn 2 points per $1 spent on travel booked through amextravel.com and at supermarkets (up to $6,000 per year), and 1 point per $1 spent on all other purchases.
+Using your card 20 times in a month earns you 20% more points.
+There’s also a welcome bonus of 10,000 points after spending $2,000 in the first 6 months.
 Good credit is required.

 At the end of the day, elite and no annual fee are not always synonymous when it comes to credit cards.
 Cards with annual fees tend to offer more rewards and benefits.
 Generally, the higher the annual fee, the more rewards you get.
-Some of the most elite credit cards with fees include Capital One Venture and Chase Sapphire Preferred® Card.
+Some of the most elite credit cards with fees include the Capital One Venture Rewards Credit Card and the Chase Sapphire Preferred® Card.